Chaldene/pancam/To-Do.md

 * Generate HK Ess and Non-Ess Calibrated for the rest of the variables
 * Replace Temperature calibrations with a dictionary
 * Read in calibraitons from files rather than stored in software
-* Guareenteed way to distinguish between WAC and HRC CRs with just TM
 * Look into converting into archive database
 * Is it possible to heavily compress raw data
 * Set errors between 0 and 1 for a clear view